piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 Keeping this mapping alive allows later operations such as:

-- pausing Producers;
+- pausing Producers
-- resuming Consumers;
+- resuming Consumers
-- replacing tracks;
+- replacing tracks
-- updating encoding parameters;
+- updating encoding parameters
-- gathering sender and receiver statistics;
+- gathering sender and receiver statistics
-- stopping transports cleanly.
+- or stopping transports cleanly

 Without this bookkeeping, the connection could be established, but its lifecycle could not be managed correctly.